 Later, Batman and Gordon are investigating Elliot’s ransacked office.
 The Caped Crusader discovers that the thief was professional enough to not leave any fingerprint or DNA upon any of the discarded papers.
 However, it’s not the paperwork that the burglar was after, but particular medical information about the nearly-inoperable Glioblastoma multiforme brain tumor.
 On a hunch, Batman decides to take Gordon with him to Arkham Asylum.
 However, Hush was watching them from afar as he calls up a “professor” and informs him that they’ll need to “pay our respects”.

 Over at the Bat Cave, Nightwing prepares to head out on patrol as Catwoman decides to tag along.
-As Dick learns from Selina what it’s like to date Batman, they hear a call from the police band about a break-in at Gotham Cemetery.
+As Dick learns from Selina about her dating experience with Batman, they hear a call from the police band about a break-in at Gotham Cemetery.
 They ultimately discover that someone has dug up a corpse, only to find out that it’s Thomas Elliot’s body that’s been grave-robbed.

 Just then, they’re attacked by Jonathan Crane a.k.a.
 Scarecrow (voiced by Chris Cox).
 He manages to spread his fear gas onto Nightwing as the raging terror has the former Boy Wonder terrified and at his mercy.